port-labs/ocean/integrations/sonarqube/README.md

 # integration.secrets.sonarApiToken: The Sonarqube API token
 # integration.config.appHost: The Sonarqube app host
 # integration.config.sonarUrl: The url of the Sonarqube instance or server.
 If not specified, the default will be https://sonarcloud.io
-# integration.config.sonarOrganizationId: The Sonarqube organization ID
+# integration.config.sonarOrganizationId: The Sonarqube organization ID.
+This config variable is required for clients using Sonarcloud.
+Be sure to provide it in the helm installation script below.

 helm upgrade --install my-sonarqube-integration port-labs/port-ocean \
 	--set port.clientId="CLIENT_ID"  \